berops/claudie/docs/config/config.md

   | NodeType | [NodeType](#nodetype) | Type of the node                  |

 ## Provider
-Provider represent a single provider from the manifest.
+Provider represents a single provider from the manifest.
   | Name                | Type   | Description                                                        |
   | ------------------- | ------ | ------------------------------------------------------------------ |
   | SpecName            | string | Provider name                                                      |